-Take the time to view two GOES-R videos.
+Take the time to view two GOES-R series videos.
 Each is under four minutes.
-One can be viewed on the 20th and the other, on the 21st. leave a bit of time for student discussion.
+One can be viewed on the 17th and the other, on the 18th.
+Leave a bit of time for student discussion.

-What is GOES-R?
+What is GOES-R (series of satellites)?